How much house can I afford?

 Both home prices and mortgage rates are expected to rise as we head through the year.
 This increase will make shopping for the right mortgage all the more critical.
 Many groups report the national mortgage rate averages weekly, the rates you get can vary considerably from the average, and depending on what product you choose.
 So how do you get the best rate?
 Here are some tips to help you shop.

-Purchasing a home as a first time buyer is not quite as easy as it use to be.
+Purchasing a home as a first time buyer is not quite as easy as it use to be and there is so much that you will have to think of before making any sort of decisions.
+From looking into the pros and cons of homeowner associations and checking your credit score, to even thinking about getting a mortgage, buying a house is not easy.
+It isn’t impossible though, which is why doing thorough research will be the first step in this transition.
 Proof of this can be seen in the huge dip in first time buyer purchases, which is at its lowest point in 27 years.
 “Rising rents and repaying student loan debt makes saving for a down payment more difficult, especially for young adults who’ve experienced limited job prospects and flat wage growth since entering the work force,” says NAR Chief Economist Lawrence Yun.
 “Adding more bumps in the road is that those finally in a position to buy have had to overcome low inventory levels in their price range, competition from investors, tight credit conditions and high mortgage insurance premiums.”

 Along with it being more difficult for younger people to afford a home, people who have purchased a home in the past are staying there longer.
 This limits the inventory that first time buyers have available to them.